hitoshi-watase/sercrod/docs/reference/directives/ws-send.md

 - `*ws-send` adds its own click handler that sends the message.
 - Event attributes using the configured prefix (by default `@`) such as `@click`, `@mousedown`, and so on are still respected.
-  Nablla scans all attributes, and for each one whose name starts with the event prefix, it calls the internal event binder.
+  Sercrod scans all attributes, and for each one whose name starts with the event prefix, it calls the internal event binder.

 This means: